Why Mediums Need to Illuminate "The Bad" For Their Clients - To Start Healing For The Good

-When it’s not aligned with rainbows, unicorns and beautiful love and light right away, they stop connecting and drop the Link with Spirit.
-In a reading, when difficult stuff comes up, curious images begin emerge and mediums, because they’re human, begin to question if this is the message they should be sharing.
+When it’s not aligned with rainbows, unicorns and beautiful love and light right away, the tendency is to stop connecting and drop the Link with Spirit.
+In a reading, when heavy stuff comes up, curious images begin to emerge and mediums, because they’re human, begin to question if this is the message they should be sharing.

 When you get to the rock bottom, you’ve gotten yourself real close to the treasure.
 For at the entrance of any tomb filled with jewels, is often, a brick wall guarding it.
 You’re just about to get to the gold and to the heart of the reason why this person sought the guidance and wisdom of Spirit in the first place.
-The dark, scary, deep stuff, that which we are not normally paying attention to and doing are hardest, most damnedest to avoid - is the exact stuff that Spirit comes to a session in order to illuminate.
-They come to shine the Light.
+The dark, scary, deep stuff, that which we are generally not paying attention to and trying the hardest avoid - is the exact stuff that Spirit comes to a session to illuminate.
+They come to shine the Light on things hidden.

 Imagine in a reading, you see an image that confuses you, looks scary to you or looks troubling, such as a husband having an affair.

 Share what you see, compassionately, gently, but honestly.
-And keep sharing until the wife tells you to stop, which she probably won’t, because this may be exactly what is needed to help the her heal and to finally, once and for all, feel validated in her own feelings and intuitions.
-Thank god, someone else sees it too.
+Also, keep sharing until the wife tells you to stop, which she probably won’t, because this may be what is needed to help her heal and to finally, once and for all, validate her feelings and her intuitions.
+While you may be thinking, Oh my God, I hope she doesn't smack me, she may be thinking, Thank God, someone else sees it too.
 What a relief.

-Sometimes scary is a necessary truth for another person that they need to see in order to change something, to heal.
-And as a medium, your job is to dig through the tunnel until you get to the Light.
-Until you get to truth in the lesson or the guidance that comes from the Light at the other end.
+Sometimes scary is a necessary truth for another person that they need to see to change something, to heal.
+So as a medium, your job is to dig through the tunnel until you get to the Light.
+Until you get to the truth in the lesson or the guidance that comes from the Light at the other end.

 And not everyone wishes to dig alone.
 Not everyone wishes to swim alone.
-As a medium, you take the hand of another and you dig together, with them.
-Your digging, encourages your partner to keep digging.
+So as a medium, you take the hand of another, and you dig together, with your client.
+Your digging encourages your partner to keep digging.
 As you dig together, trust develops.
-Companionship emerges and suddenly, it’s no longer a valley with just one person in it, it’s a valley with a pair of friends, acknowledging how difficult this is - together.
+Companionship emerges, and suddenly, it’s no longer a valley with just one person in it, it’s a valley with a pair of friends, acknowledging how difficult this is - together.

-When you step out of a reading, abandon a image, or end a image coming through, right when you start to see the depth of the valley, you’ve abandoned someone half-way through the swim.
-And with that, no one, makes it to the treasure, the Light at the end of the tunnel.
-A truth is left un-illuminated.
+When you step out of a reading or abandon an image right when you start to see the depth of the valley, you’ve abandoned someone half-way through the swim.

-A reading is a dig for gold.
-Ending at a rock, or changing directions in the middle and you stop both yourself and your client from reaching the shining realization, right on the other side.
+Ending at a rock, or changing directions in the middle, and you stop both yourself and your client from reaching the shining light of realization.